citizenfx/natives/PATHFIND/CalculateTravelDistanceBetweenPoints.md

 ```

 ```
 Calculates the travel distance between a set of points.
 Doesn't seem to correlate with distance on gps sometimes.
+This function returns the value 100000.0 over long distances, seems to be a failure mode result, potentially occurring when not all path nodes are loaded into pathfind.
 ```

 ## Parameters